berfinkilinc/QA_Streamlit_App/README.md

 - If you want to try different sentence transformer models or change the current one, you can use the `Hugging_Face.ipynb` file for testing.

+Note: I worked on the Hugging_Face.ipynb file in Google Colab.
+While uploading it to GitHub, I had to clear the cell outputs due to some errors.
+Therefore, the outputs related to the datasets I used are not visible in the notebook.